avolkov/pyladies-cmd-pyintro/shell_tutorial/0003_directories.md

      mkdir test` dir1
      mkdir "test dir2"

-And the following command doesn't it's got an unescaped space, then turns one parameter into a list of two parameter, and Power Shell doens't know how to deal with that.
+And the command below -- doesn't.

     mkdir test dir3

+There's an unescaped space which syntactically means the same thing as a list of two parameters, and Power Shell doesn't know how to deal with that.

 ![mkidr shell examples](screenshots/0005_mkdir_examples.png)